nidhi44/CodingPuzzles/README.md

 # R-to-Python-learning
-R programmer trying to learn Python by literal translation of code
+R programmer trying to learn Python by literal translation of code, either via some random R files or by solving puzzles from Rosetta code site